ga-wdi-exercises/computer-science-workshop/readme.md

 	console.log('hello world')
 }
 ```
-The above examples, at first look would have complexities of O(2N) and O(2) respectively; however, in order to keep things simple, we can drop the coefficients.
+The above examples, at first look would have complexities of O(2N + 1) and O(2) respectively; however, in order to keep things simple, we can drop the coefficients.
 The time complexities are still linear and constant respectively.

-### Brief Aside: Recursion

-Recursion is when a function calls itself.
-A lot of the times, this will make writing out code for our algorithm a bit easier and at times clearer.
-Any time you write a recursive function, though, keep in mind that it can be rewritten iteratively (or with a loop).
-In most cases, recursive functions are less efficient than iterative ones because we are adding a bunch of calls to the call stack.
-If we add too many function calls to the call stack we can have a stack overflow (this is usually around 20-40,000 calls)!
-Some languages do optimize [tail recursion](http://2ality.com/2015/06/tail-call-optimization.html) which essentially makes a recursive function into a while loop during interpreting or compiling.

-Some interviewers prefer recursive solutions whereas others are very against them -- don't worry too much about it just know the pros and cons of both approaches.

-> Easter Egg: search recursion on Google!
+We take the least efficient operation within the block of code to measure its efficiency.

 ### Big-O Summary
 ![](https://i.stack.imgur.com/jIGhf.png)